 The death of a parent is one of the most traumatic moments in a person’s life.
 Losing any loved one, but particularly a parent, is a wholly transformative event, one that requires time to come to terms with, frequently alters behavior, and sometimes necessitates the editing of the stories adults tell themselves about themselves.
 And the experience of grief does not end.
 Mourning continues, in one form or another, for the rest of life.
 When someone close to you experiences a loss of this magnitude, you may come up short for words.

 There are some common scripts people use to respond to the death of someone’s parent or loved one.
 When an older parent dies of natural causes, we say “It was his time.”
 When a younger parent dies unexpectedly, we ask what we can do to help.
-But the former response is an invalidation of emotions and the latter represents an avoidance of the topic.
-In other words, leaning on clichés is a poor approach to supporting loved ones through the death of their parent.
-All the more reason to identify the core sentiment and work to ensure that conversations or notes or even quick remarks at a funeral succinctly and appropriately communicate it.
+But the former response is invalidating and the latter represents an avoidance of the topic.
+Leaning on these and other clichés is a poor approach to supporting loved ones through the death of their parent.
+Instead, identify the core sentiment of what you’re trying to say to the bereaved and find a way to say it succinctly.

-So, what’s the correct thing to say to someone whose parent died?
-There are many potential answers but all are derivative of the same goal: communicating empathy and offering assistance, empathizing with what a person is going through, understanding what a person might need from you, and knowing how to phrase sentiments the right way.
+No matter what you say to someone whose parent or loved one died, it should be derivative of the same goal: communicating empathy and offering assistance, understanding what a person might need from you, and knowing how to phrase sentiments the right way.

 The Sentiment: I understand that you are going through a difficult emotional experience that you yourself don’t totally understand and that the process of mourning is ongoing.
 I care about your feelings and am here to help you process them or to create space for you to do so by taking other concerns off your plate.